gluehq/jam/jam/readme.md

 <style>[alt="Jam logo"] {width: 150px;}</style>

-Jam is a CSS Grid based grid system for creating common page layouts with predefined responsive behaviour.
-It is intentionally subjective in order to be simple enough for HTML beginners or CMS operators to understand and as such is not a fully customisable grid system.
+Jam is a CSS Flexbox based grid system for creating common page layouts with basic predefined responsive behaviours.
+It is intended to be simple enough for HTML beginners or CMS operators to understand.
+While it is not as comprehensive as some grid systems, it is surprisingly powerful.

-Jam should be used to produce basic page layouts which can easily be enhanced by (the Sass functions included for use in*) your custom code.
+Jam can be used to produce page layouts which you can easily build upon with the media query mixins included.

 ## User benefits

 Intended to be easy for non-technical people to understand:

-- Layout system based on varying row widths and uniform child columns
+- Layout system based on varying span widths with uniform or irregular child column widths
-- Includes a skew option for two column rows allows varying widths
 - Easily produces common page layouts
-- All layouts have predefined responsive behaviours
+- Layouts have basic responsive behaviours
+- Pixels and percentages are the default units

 ## Customisation

-Uses Sass and includes many variables for custom grid generation, including:
+Includes many Sass variables and mixins for custom grid generation, including:

-- Number of horizontal grid units (default 18)
+- Maximum grid units span (default 18)
-- Maximum number of uniform width columns per row (starting at 2)
+- Acceptable column variants array (default 2, 3, 4, 6 and of course 1 if class is not present)
+- Media query breakpoints / maximum content width
-- Media queries
+- Media query mixins
 - Responsive gutter widths and heights
+- Optional Sass partial for typography

 ## Technical rationale

 These other goals were important when developing Jam:

-- Use CSS Grid and Sass
-- Include Sass mixins and functions* for project specific enhancements
-- For simplicity, Jam classes should be applied to row divs only
+- Be easy to build upon
+- Use as few classes as possible (eg columns are uniform width unless widths are specified)
-- Allow non-column elements to span rows
+- Allow non-column elements to span containers by default
+- Be lightweight

 ## File size management

 These steps have been taken to minimise file size:

 - The Sass ouput contains as few @media blocks as possible
-- No offset or padding methods unless you add them
-- Skew option not nestable to prevent file size blowout
+- There are almost no column positioning methods